 “It’s such a connective energy to our different generations,” Nakagawa said.
 “Just to be part of this to ‘play catch’ with all of you, I’m honored to be in your presence, and honored to share my stories as a storyteller, [because] that’s what we all are as filmmakers.
 We always felt that baseball would be immediate, it would grab women, men, it’s genderless.
 But like an onion, baseball, we can keep unraveling it like an onion skin, and get into more deeper levels besides baseball itself.
 So that’s the thing that I’m very appreciative of today, that we started with JapanBall and baseball, but like an onion, we kept unraveling to see a lot more social and deeper issues that baseball can bring out—and it can inspire, and it can educate, and entertain at the same time.”

 In addition to these topics, Nakagawa took the time to discuss the many emotions that went into the production of his film “American Pastime,” his conversations with famed Negro League legend and baseball ambassador Buck O’Neil, and his important relationship with Oscar-winning actor Noriyuki “Pat” Morita (of “The Karate Kid” fame), who sang the national anthem at a number of MLB stadiums as part of an effort to raise awareness about Japanese American baseball.
-These stories cannot be overlooked, so we wholeheartedly invite you to read the full transcript of the discussion here, or watch the full video for yourself on our YouTube channel.

 As we push onward into our second year of “Chatter Up!” it’s important to remember those who laid the groundwork for future generations, and what they sacrificed in their efforts.
 Thanks to those like Nakagawa, learning about those important figures is much easier – and the world is better for it.